adamhaile/S/README.md

 - **automatic graph pruning**: no manual disposal of stale computations.
 In an S app, you only need to manage a few top level computations.
 Most of the graph automatically grows *and shrinks* with the size of your data.

+- **guaranteed currency**: no need to worry about how change propagates through the graph.
+S insures that any signals referenced return updated values.

-- **atomic updates**: no stale values, no missed or redundant updates.
-S insures that your computations run exactly once per change event and that the signals they reference return current values.
+- **exact updates**: no missed or redundant updates.
+Computations run exactly once per change event.

+- **a unified global timeline**: no confusing nested or overlapping mutations of different sections of code.
+S apps advance through a series of discrete "instants" during which state is immutable.

 S is useful for any project that can be described in terms of keeping something up-to-date: web frameworks keep the DOM up to date with the data, client-side routers keep the application state up to date with the url, and so on.